codedoneright-eu/debian-deployment-helper/README.md

-Debian Deployment Helper for GNU/Linux Debian 11
+Debian Deployment Helper for GNU/Linux Debian 12 (Bookworm)
 =========================================================
-This is a bash script that streamlines the deployment of a fresh GNU/Linux Debian 11.
+This is a bash script that streamlines the deployment of a fresh GNU/Linux Debian 12.
 The assumption is that the user installed a netinst version without any additional packages, not even GUI, to make the system as lightweight as possible, and then tweak it with the help of this script.